 The difference of natural talents in different men, is, in reality, much less than we are aware of; and the very different genius which appears to distinguish men of different professions, when grown up to maturity, is not upon many occasions so much the cause, as the effect of the division of labour.
 The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education.
 When they came in to the world, and for the first six or eight years of their existence, they were, perhaps, very much alike, and neither their parents nor play-fellows could perceive any remarkable difference.
 About that age, or soon after, they come to be employed in very different occupations.
 The difference of talents comes then to be taken notice of, and widens by degrees, till at last the vanity of the philosopher is willing to acknowledge scarce any resemblance.

-This is division of labor according to Adam Smith.
+This is the division of labor according to Adam Smith.
 This is how Adam Smith saw why some people are rich and others are not.

 Market and division of labor

-In the Wealth of Nations Smith went on to comment how specialization of labor was limited by market conditions.
+In the Wealth of Nations Smith went on to comment on how specialization of labor was limited by market conditions.

 When the market is very small, no person can have any encouragement to dedicate himself entirely to one employment, for want of the power to exchange all that surplus part of the produce of his own labour, which is over and above his own consumption, for such parts of the produce of other men’s labour as he has occasion for.

-With globalization this no longer applies to a modern economy and people with the Internet.
+With globalization, this no longer applies to a modern economy and people with the Internet.
 It is more about developing a specialization that will pay.

 If you want to make money and have a successful life try specializing in something that is a high paying profession.
-Instead of digging ditches or pushing paper in the office, try to develop a niche skill and market it.
+Instead of digging ditches or pushing the paper in the office, try to develop a niche skill and market it.
 I do not think school is the best way to develop your specialization, but rather just buy a book and learn it yourself.
 I am a big believer in the ideal of the enlightenment and clear courageous thinking like the philosophy of Adam Smith.
-The classics really do contain the keys to live a better life and work.
+The classics really do contain the keys to living a better life and work.